 Only current paid UHAC members will receive scores or points for matches.

-- Overall Match Scores are calculated by adding all of the stage scores together for a total. - Match scores will be rounded up to the nearest two decimal places in the same way that stage scores are. - Example score sheet is included in APPENDIX A at the end of the rule book.
+- Overall Match Scores are calculated by adding all of the stage scores together for a total. - Match scores will be rounded up to the nearest two decimal places in the same way that stage scores are.

 10 PENALTIES